Basic instructions for the operators are:

 - The foodstuffs of animal origin received must be checked at arrival as well as the accompanying documents.
 The accompanying documents must be available for official controls any time at the address stated in the report of commencing.

-- Every lot of fresh and frozen pork, beef and poultry meat must be accompanied by a trade document according to Commission Regulation 1688/2005 Annex IV about salmonella guarantees and a laboratory result of negative salmonella testing.
+- Every shipment of raw fresh and frozen pork, beef and poultry meat must be accompanied by a commercial document according to Commission Regulation 1688/2005 Annex IV about salmonella guarantees and a laboratory result of negative salmonella testing.
 In addition to this the operator must conduct an in-house salmonella testing according to a plan based on risk assessment.

 Requirement of salmonella examination does not concern